 Ristorante Marina is a classic in Ostend.
 It is common knowledge that classics can evolve in two directions: they either become legends or gradually fade away until they have been completely forgotten.
 We already know what the future has in store for Ristorante Marina.

 Marina is not your normal Italian restaurant.
 It is a place you visit when you have something to celebrate, and because you like to do this in a location which oozes festivity.
 Which radiates beauty and splendour.
 Marina has it all: a great cuisine bourgeois, warm and professional staff, and an excellent location.
 As said before, this results in a slightly higher price, but the price/quality ratio is definitely correct.
-The monthly menu costs between 49 and 59 euros, depending on the ingredients used at the time.
+The monthly menu suggests a 4 and 5 course meal.
 This awards you a journey through antipasti, primi, secondi, and dolci, prepared with love, commitment, and, of course, Italian passion.

 From the usual spumante, past traditional Italian bitters, to hip gins and domestic beers, Marina has it all.
 The wine list is long and presented by the proud and committed sommelier, who serves a not overly expensive and surprising white wine from Piemonte following a simple request.